 Dr. Leonard’s lab was the first to clone the receptor for IL-21, a pleiotropic cytokine with broad actions in T and B cell biology as well as for other lineages.
 Dr. Leonard has elucidated its roles as an anti-cancer agent as well as a cytokine that promotes autoimmune disease.
 In animal models, he has demonstrated key roles for IL-21 in the development of type 1 diabetes, lupus, and experimental allergic uveitis.

 Because of his expertise on γc, Dr. Leonard was involved in the first publication to report the TSLP receptor, a protein that is structurally related to the erythropoietin receptor but associates with the IL-7 receptor α chain to transduce TSLP signaling.
 In a mouse model of asthma, Dr. Leonard has shown that TSLP is vital to the development of allergic lung inflammation.

-Dr. Leonard currently engages in a range of studies of γc family cytokines, combining state-of-the-art methodologies such as ChIP-Seq, RNA-Seq, and other molecular techniques with the analysis of human cells as well as transgenic, knock-in, and knockout mouse models to elucidate the biology and mechanisms involved in important in vivo processes.
+Dr. Leonard currently engages in a range of studies of γc family cytokines, STAT proteins, and regulatory processes, combining state-of-the-art methodologies such as ChIP-Seq, RNA-Seq, ATAC-Seq, ChIA-PET, and other molecular techniques with the analysis of human cells as well as transgenic, knock-in, and knockout mouse models to elucidate the biology and mechanisms involved in important in vivo processes.
 Moreover, his lab also uses next generation sequencing to search for the causes of select types of immune-related diseases, including unidentified immunodeficiencies.